shrinerb/shrine/doc/metadata.md

 `#content_type` attribute of the input file (if present).
 However, since `#content_type` value comes from the `Content-Type` header of the upload request, it's *not guaranteed* to hold the actual MIME type of the file (browser determines this header based on file extension).

-Moreover, only `ActionDispatch::Http::UploadedFile`, `Shrine::RackFile`, and `Shrine::DataFile` objects have `#content_type` defined, so, when uploading simple file objects, `mime_type` will be nil.
-That makes relying on `#content_type` both a security risk and limiting.
+Moreover, only `ActionDispatch::Http::UploadedFile`, `Shrine::RackFile`, and
+`Shrine::DataFile` objects have `#content_type` defined, so when uploading objects such as `File`, the `mime_type` value will be nil by default.

 To remedy that, Shrine comes with a [`determine_mime_type`][determine_mime_type] plugin which is able to extract